Comprehensive OSINT Research Report

 Sons & Descendants

-Major Nawab Osman Yar-ud-Daulah
+Major Nawab Osman Yar-ud-Daulah Bahadur

-Nawab Khusru Jung
+Nawab Khusru Jung Bahadur

 The younger son, who made a name for himself in the world of sports.
 He was a well-known jockey, a race commentator, and a sports journalist.
+He also served the Maharaja of Kashmir.

 Military Career & Achievements